Wolverine (character): Fictional character biography

 James Howlett was born near Cold Lake in Alberta, Canada, during the late 19th century to rich farm owners John and Elizabeth Howlett.
 However, James was actually the result of an extramarital affair between Elizabeth and the family's groundskeeper Thomas Logan.
-Thomas was also the father of Dog Logan, James' half-brother.
+Thomas was also the father of Dog Logan, James's half-brother.
 Thomas became increasingly unstable because of his drinking, lost his job, and was expelled from the Howlett manor.
 He returned to the manor and killed John Howlett.
 In retaliation, James killed Thomas with bone claws that emerged from the back of his hands, as his mutation manifested.
 He fled with his childhood companion, Rose, and grew into manhood on a mining colony in Yukon, adopting the name "Logan".
 When Logan accidentally killed Rose with his claws, he fled the colony and lived in the wilderness among wolves.
 Logan then resided with the Blackfoot people.

 Sabretooth apparently killed Logan's Blackfoot lover, Silver Fox.
 Logan joined the Canadian military during World War I, and then became a career soldier.
 During World War II, Logan teamed up with Captain America.
 He spent time in Madripoor before settling in Japan, where he married a civilian, Itsu.
 While Logan was away from home, Romulus sent the Winter Soldier to kill the pregnant Itsu and had her baby taken from her womb.
 While Logan believed his son to be dead, the child was taken and given the name Daken.

 Wolverine later worked for the Central Intelligence Agency before being recruited by Team X, a black ops unit.
 As a member of Team X, Logan was given false memory implants.
 Eventually breaking free of this mental control, he joined the Canadian Defense Ministry.
 Logan was subsequently kidnapped by the Weapon X program, where he was held captive and made a subject of experiments; the program fused adamantium onto his bones, before he escaped.
 James and Heather Hudson helped him recover his humanity following his escape, and Logan began work as an intelligence operative for the Canadian government's Department H.